ms-henglu/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `zones` - (Optional) Specifies a list of Availability Zones in which this Kubernetes Cluster should be located.
 Changing this forces a new Kubernetes Cluster to be created.

 -> **Note:** This requires that the `type` is set to `VirtualMachineScaleSets` and that `load_balancer_sku` is set to `standard`.

 ---

+An `guardrails_profile` block supports the following:

+* `level` - (Required) Specifies the guardrails level to be used.
+By default, Guardrails is enabled for all namespaces except those that AKS excludes via system excluded namespaces.
+Possible values are `Enforcement`, `Off` and `Warning`.

+* `version` - (Required) Specifies the version of constraints to use.

+* `excluded_namespaces` - (Optional) Specifies a list of namespaces excluded from guardrails checks.

+---